EliteLoser/misc/notes/Concerns about the validity of Personal Activity Intelligence (PAI) across devices.md

 scientifically and statistically - you might even say "great value".
 It's likely one of the best indicators we currently have.

 Now to the concerns.
-In short: '''Differences in the measuring equipment.'''
+In short: Differences in the measuring equipment.

 I have anecdotal evidence in the form of my experiences combined with the degree of capacity for reasoning required to assess (not saying it's difficult).